 The general administration and responsibility for the proper operation of the System is vested in the thirteen members of the Board of Trustees of the Arkansas Public Employees Retirement System (the Board).
-Membership includes: three state and three non-state employees, all appointed by the Governor; three ex-officio trustees, including the Auditor of the State, the Treasurer of the State and the Director of the Department of Finance and Administration; two members who retired from the system, including one that is a retired law enforcement officer who is appointed by the President Pro Tempore of the Senate; and two members who retired form the system, including one that is a retired law enforcement officer who is appointed by the Speaker of the House of Representatives.
+Membership includes: three state and three non-state employees, all appointed by the Governor; three ex-officio trustees, including the Auditor of the State, the Treasurer of the State and the Director of the Department of Finance and Administration, and four additional board positions that were added in Act 868 of the 2021 State of Arkansas legislative session.
+All of these four positions are appointed by the State of Arkansas Legislature.
+Two of these positions represent retirees with one being appointed by the House of Representatives and the other appointed by the House of Representatives and the other appointed by the Senate.